Andrehatlo/andrehatlo.github.io/_posts/2019-01-07-jekyll-and-github-makes-love.md

     * If you have a Gemfile, skip to step 4.

-2. Open up your favorite text editor, mine is [Atom](https://atom.io/), and add these lines to a new file
+2. Open up your favorite text editor, if you need one: [Atom](https://atom.io/).
+Then add these lines to a new file, and save.

         source 'http://rubygems.org'